paitiewfrance/paitiewfrance.github.io/tour-burgundy/grand-burgundy.md

 Dinner and Night in la Charite-sur-Loire.

-### Day 6: Vezelay -- Basilica Sainte-Marie Madeleine (UNESCO) - Abbaye de Fontenay ( UNESCO)
+### Day 9:  La Charite-sur-Loire (UNESCO) - Chantier Médiéval de Guédelon

-After breakfast, head on to Vezelay, the "eternal hill",  medieval village listed as UNESCO World Heritage, closely associated with Crusades.
-We will take a guided visit to the Basilica, St. Mary Magdalene (Sainte-Marie Madeleine ), a masterpiece of Romanesque architecture and sculpture.
+After breakfast, we continue the visit of the old city, depending of what we missed on preivous day and make to wander some souvenirs boutiques as well.

+Then, we will take luch along the way and go back in time at the unique construction  site of Guédelon castle ,  the recreation of a 13th century medieval castle project located in Treigny.
+Learn how theses castle were built in middle age, visit the craftmen at works and in their lodges, and wander their ancient art and craft they deploy.
+Or if you prefer, a english guide will explain the nitty-gritty of the build on an hour-long tour.
+A great educational afternoon.

-Next, we will head to Auxerre.Dinner and night at Chablis.
+Next, we will head to Auxerre.Dinner and night at Auxerre.

-### Day 7: Vineyards of Chablis - Abbaye de Pontigny (Unseen)
+### Day 10: Chateau de Tanlay - Vineyards of Chablis - Bailly-Lapierre (Unseen)

 After breakfast, head on to Tanlay visiting it's châteaux.
 Built on the bank of the Canal de Bourgogne, surrounded by beautiful moat,  it is one of the most elegant Renaissance châteaux in burgundy.